 A Bangladeshi child play with his rickshaw tires on the street of Dhaka after he finished his school, Prime Minister Sheikh Hasina says her government has undertaken necessary plans to free the country of illiteracy by 2014.
 PHOTO Oct.
 27, 2005 Dhaka Bangladesh.

 Recently my work published on The Wall Street Journal.
 Please click on to see

-My pictures set-up an agenda, which is unfolded.The object of my work is to report the real moment of life.
+“Good photojournalists are always moving.
+First identify your subjects then point your camera to find a dramatic angles, otherwise your photos like a blah pictures.”
 I recorded many times as an eyewitness.
 My main interest lies in documentary storytelling focusing on global issues . . .

 Monirul Alam born in Old Dhaka 1975.
 He took up photography in 1994.
 After completing his Bachelors in Accounting from the National University, he went on to graduate from Pathshala, the South Asian Institute Media Academy.

 Monirul currently works as a deputy chief photojournalist in The Daily PROTHAM ALO newspaper.